The Garden of Eden

 "He'll bring me home, then.
 Don't wait up."

 I did wait up, however.
 I waited up all night.
 I waited up until around five the next morning.
-I can still hear her footsteps on the sidewalk.
+I can still hear her footsteps.
 The sun was about to come up.
 Birds were singing so excruciatingly loudly I didn't see how they could keep from tearing their poor little pink gullets out.
 I expected the sidewalk to be strewn with dried-up sparrows' throats.
 I expected them to crackle under my shoes the next time I went outside.
 The front door opened.
 I could barely hear it because of the birds.
 Our bedroom door opened.
 The birds stopped singing.

 "I thought you'd be asleep."